 Sucralose, being a nonnutritive sweetener, is used in many low calorie products.
-It therefore has favourable applications for people trying to lose weight and subsequent beneficial effects on diseases associated with obesity including cardiovascular disease (CVD), type 2 diabetes, polycystic ovarian syndrome and some cancers (3).
-It’s been shown to have no effect on hunger signalling and does not initiate an insulin response (4).
+It therefore has favourable applications for people trying to lose weight and subsequent beneficial effects on diseases associated with obesity including cardiovascular disease (CVD), type 2 diabetes, polycystic ovarian syndrome and some cancers.
+It’s been shown to have no effect on hunger signalling and does not initiate an insulin response.

 As well as contributing to obesity, sugar consumption has also been identified as a risk factor for CVD through its effects on serum triglycerides (a risk factor for CVD).
 Therefore consuming sucralose in place of sugar has positive implications in the reduction of risk of heart disease, stroke and peripheral vascular disease.

 One other claim – a claim that is also made about some other non-caloric sweeteners – is that there is an altered insulin response, blood sugar level and, in turn, appetite following consumption of sucralose.
-There are claims that this is a learned sensory response from associating the sweet taste of sucralose with sugar which leads to the insulin response (7).
+There are claims that this is a learned sensory response from associating the sweet taste of sucralose with sugar which leads to the insulin response.
 It’s well known that high sugar intakes only lead to short term satiety and this is followed by a subsequent increase in appetite and it has been claimed that the same happens following sucralose ingestion.
-However, this is not the case and the sensation of appetite is very complex involving a number of hormones as well as there being sensory involvement via the nervous system.
+However, this is not the case and the sensation of appetite is very complex involving a number of hormones as well as there being sensory involvement via the nervous system[11, 12].
 Indeed, it’s been demonstrated that sucralose has no effect on a person’s blood glucose response or appetite when studied up to 12 weeks[3, 8, 11, 12].

-There have been some articles claiming an association between sucralose and tumour development, some of which reference the Ramazzini Institute study (16).
+There have been some articles claiming an association between sucralose and tumour development, some of which reference the Ramazzini Institute study.
 There are a number of issues with this study.
-Firstly, as in the case of the Abou-Donia et al study, this trial was performed on rodents (mice) and not humans: whilst trials on rodents can be useful, they are often quite poor at predicting how humans will react (17).
+Firstly, as in the case of the Abou-Donia et al study, this trial was performed on rodents (mice) and not humans: whilst trials on rodents can be useful, they are often quite poor at predicting how humans will react.

 Sucralose has been demonstrated to be safe for consumption by humans by numerous studies and reports.
 The adverse press sucralose receives seems primarily to be due to the fact that it is artificial and this term is very much maligned in nutrition.
 It’s important to note that ‘artificial’ doesn’t always mean bad in the same way as ‘natural’ doesn’t always mean good.
 A quick internet search will reveal a number of articles and blog posts demonising sucralose and reporting it in a negative manner.
 These are really only based on poorly designed studies and other articles - most of which have subsequently been discredited - or the fact that naturalistic advocators feel that, because sucralose is artificial, it isn’t good for the body and should be avoided.
 Too often people latch onto a study and take its results as given ignoring the study design and conflicting factors.
 The sucralose debate is a clear demonstration of this.